Ylianst/MeshCentral/docs/docs/meshcentral/config.md

           "certUrl": {
             "type": "string",
             "format": "uri",
             "description": "https url when to get the TLS certificate that MeshAgent's will see when connecting to this server.
-This setting is used when a reverse proxy like NGINX is used in front of MeshCentral."
+This setting is used when a reverse proxy like NGINX is used in front of MeshCentral.
+You can set this to file:// but it must be followed by the full path to the certificate file."
           },
           "myServer": {
             "type": [